 For a user’s mail, calendar, and other items, a retention policy is applied at the level of a mailbox.
 For a public folder, a retention policy is applied at the folder level, not the mailbox level.
 Both a mailbox and a public folder use the Recoverable Items folder to retain items.
 Only people who have been assigned eDiscovery permissions can view items in another user’s Recoverable Items folder.
 By default, when a person deletes a message in a folder other than the Deleted Items folder, the message is moved to the Deleted Items folder.
 When a person deletes an item in the Deleted Items folder, the message is moved to the Recoverable Items folder.
 In addition, a person can soft delete an item (SHIFT+DELETE) in any folder, which bypasses the Deleted Items folder and moves the item directly to the Recoverable Items folder.
 A process periodically evaluates items in the Recoverable Items folder.
 If an item doesn’t match the rules of at least one retention policy, the item is permanently deleted (also called hard deleted) from the Recoverable Items folder.
 When a person attempts to change certain properties of a mailbox item — such as the subject, body, attachments, senders and recipients, or date sent or received for a message — a copy of the original item is saved to the Recoverable Items folder before the change is committed.
 This happens for each subsequent change.
 At the end of the retention period, copies in the Recoverable Items folder are permanently deleted.
 If a user leaves your organization, and their mailbox is included in a retention policy, the mailbox becomes an inactive mailbox when the user’s Office 365 account is deleted.
 The contents of an inactive mailbox are still subject to any retention policy that was placed on the mailbox before it was made inactive, and the contents are available to an eDiscovery search.
 For more information, see Inactive mailboxes in Exchange Online.
 After a retention policy is assigned to a mailbox or public folder, content can follow one of two paths: If the item is modified or permanently deleted by the user (either SHIFT+DELETE or deleted from Deleted Items) during the retention period, the item is moved (or copied, in the case of edit) to the Recoverable Items folder.
 There, a process runs periodically and identifies items whose retention period has expired, and these items are permanently deleted within 14 days of the end of the retention period.
 Note that 14 days is the default setting, but it can be configured up to 30 days.If the item is not modified or deleted during the retention period, the same process runs periodically on all folders in the mailbox and identifies items whose retention period has expired, and these items are permanently deleted within 14 days of the end of the retention period.
 Note that 14 days is the default setting but it can be configured up to 30 days.

 All the above features are normally fully enabled in the M365 environment.
 Therefore, in most cases, there is no apparent need for an additional backup mechanism for Microsoft 365 data.
-For the purposes of backup for data disaster recovery or point-in-time recovery, a full cloud-to-cloud backup solution will need to be configured.
+For the purposes of backup for data disaster recovery or point-in-time recovery, for examples in cases of ransomware, a full cloud-to-cloud backup solution will need to be configured.